mirryi/dotfiles/README.md

 Each subdirectory is a package.
 Each package has its own set of configuration files.
 Some packages require the specification of other local variables in local configuration files.
-Some packages list other packages as prerequesites.
+Some packages list other packages as prerequisites.

 Most of the package documentation is outdated.